stm32-hotspot/STM32U5_Azure_Virtual_Workshop/README.md

 If you have any question or need support, please contact our support line.
 The details are provided at the end of this document.

 ## 2- Important
-You need to have administration rights on your PC to be able to install drivers and software and to do the workshop.
+* You need to have administration rights on your PC to be able to install drivers and software and to do the workshop.
+* Please refer to the **updated Prerequisite check** [video](https://www.youtube.com/watch?v=6_KjWD8Nc20)

 ## 3- System requirements
 * Windows machine with admin rights